joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

 This can be done by using a script to remove deployments that are no longer needed.

-So let's build an Azure DevOps pipeline that runs Weekly to connect to our Microsoft Azure environment and cleanup historical deployments.
+So let's build an Azure DevOps pipeline that runs Weekly to connect to our Microsoft Azure environment and clean up historical deployments.